biplavpoudel/MongoDB-Atlas-Administration/README.md

 sudo yum install -y mongodb-mongosh mongosh --version
 ```

-## 2. Getting Started with Atlas CLI
-Atlas CLI is a cli tool to interface with MongoDB Atlas; while `mongosh` is used for interacting with MongoDB Database.
+Atlas CLI is a cli tool to interface with MongoDB Atlas; while `mongosh` is used for interacting with MongoDB Database.<br>
-### 1. Install Atlas CLI in linux (Fedora in my case):
+Install Atlas CLI in linux (Fedora in my case):
 ```
 dnf install mongodb-atlas -y
 atlas --version
 ```

+## 2. Getting Started with Atlas CLI

-### 2. To authenticate Atlas CLI with MongoDB Atlas account
+### 1. To authenticate Atlas CLI with MongoDB Atlas account
 ```
 atlas auth login
 ```